SAnsell/FlukaVarianceMesh/README.md

 ## Compiling

-* Hopefully, compiling in simply a matter of running {\it make}.
-The output should be flukahp and flukadpm3. ldd flukahp should show that it is a static build.
+* Hopefully, compiling in simply a matter of running *make* The output should be *flukahp* and *flukadpm3*.
+The command *ldd flukahp* should show that it is a static build.

 ## Execution